 Anyway, back to the flag-thing.
 No, besides the Corsican flag you will see many more colors.
 Flags of among other Catalonia, Basque Country, Tibet, the IRA, Wales, Brittany, Occitania and of Cuba.
 Sometimes the image of Che Guevara displayed as well.
 Occasionally with El Comandante’s famous words “Hasta la Victoria Siempre”.
 You understand the statement they are trying to make there in the isolated mountains.
-Even in the small village Conca in the very south of the island at the end of the final stage 16 of the GR20, tattoos and berets were proudly shown to the bastard.
+Even in the small village Conca in the very south of the island at the end of the final stage 16 of the GR20, tattoos and berets were proudly shown to the Frisian bastard.
 Again, a testimony of their active loyalty to the Corsican Cause.

 So, it is clear.
-During the GR20 you are hiking hardcore Corsica in several respects.
-Fortunately, the Frisian bastard quickly learned from a Corsican fellow-hiker on the trail a few basic Corsican words, like bonghjornu ‘good day’ and grazie ‘thanks’.
+During the GR20 you are hiking hardcore Corsica, in several respects.
+Fortunately, the bastard quickly learned from a Corsican fellow-hiker on the trail a few basic Corsican words, like bonghjornu ‘good day’ and grazie ‘thanks’.
 During dinner in one of the proud refuges, the owner made the bastard throw his head backwards and open his mouth.
-After which the owner poured mirte (a local liquor) straight from the plastic bottle into his open mouth.
+After which the owner poured mirte, a local liquor, straight from the plastic bottle into his open mouth.
 Not an unacceptable costume, and all because of showing interest in the Corsican language and culture.

 One thing became clear.
 Despite the wide array of flags of minority peoples, nowhere a flag of one of the Frisian regions, like the one of region Ostfriesland, Kreis Nordfriesland, province Friesland or the rock-island Heligoland.
 Not even the newly fabricated, and for some obscure reason Scandinavian-inspired, inter-Frisia flag for that matter.
-No, nothing.
+No, nothing relating to Frisia.
 Even worse.
 Les frisons as such, were a totally unknown people to them.
 Mostly their reaction was when you asked them if they knew of the Frisians, they did not need a haircut.
 When explaining to a gardier of one of the refuges who the ‘frisons’ actually are and in which countries they live, he replied with a simple but meaningful: